darktasevski/vuepress-theme-solarized/README.md

 -   **Customizable typography**: Import and use your favorite web-fonts.
 Customize font sizes and text-adjustment for body text
 -   **Dark and light themes**: With a theme-switcher and native theme detection to set the theme automatically as per the user preference

+## Demo

+I'm too busy to create a proper demo, but you can take a look at my [Blog/Notes](https://puritanic.github.io/CompSci/) webpage if you want to see how it's looking.

 ## Get Started

 Add the dependency to your existing Vuepress project via Yarn or NPM.